Velvet purple coronet

 Birds of Ecuador

 With over 1,600 species in an area smaller than the state of Arizona, Ecuador's diversity of birds is among the highest in the world.
 The country's location on the equator means that migrating birds will visit from both the northern and southern hemispheres, and its range of elevations, from sea level to over 20,000 feet, provides a great variety of habitats.
-On past trips we have photographed 100 or more species of birds, including up to 30 species of hummingbirds.

 Our photography will include a variety of techniques, using both existing and artificial light.
 In many locations we need to rely only on natural light, using high ISO as needed.
 In other situations, we'll use on-camera fill-flash to soften shadows and balance the natural backlighting.
 We'll also use multi-flash lighting setups at feeders to capture stunning photos of hummingbirds in flight.
 Instruction and advice will be provided based on your level of experience.